codedthrillers/volume1/0103theAlternative.md

 }
 ```

-One day, the conditions needed to be reordered and, as the pattern needed to be easily reused, the `isHandeled` check got added to every condition.
+One day, the conditions needed to be reordered so the `isHandeled` check got added to every condition (even the first).
 This made copy and pasting much easyer for the future.
 And this is what mattered.

-The dragon flew into the night, and roamed silently above the city:
+The dragon flew into the night and roamed silently above the city:

 ```cs
 bool isHandeled = false;